Women in Ethiopia: Abortion

+First female leaders in Ethiopia

 First female president

-On October 25, 2018, Sahle-Work Zewde was chosen to lead the Federal Democratic Republic of Ethiopia as its fifth and first female president.
+On October 25, 2018, Sahle-Work Zewde was elected as Ethiopia's first female president.
 Before joining the Ministry of Foreign Affairs in 1988, she started her career in the Ministry of Education.
 She was accredited to Mali, Guinea, Guinea-Bissau, Cape Verde, and the Gambia prior to beginning her long diplomatic career as ambassador to Senegal.
 She spent ten years as the permanent representative to the Inter-Governmental Authority on Development (IGAD) as the ambassador in Djibouti.
 She was afterwards named Ethiopia's ambassador to France, Tunisia, and Morocco as well as the permanent representative to the UNESCO.
 Upon her return to Ethiopia, she was named director general for African affairs at the Ethiopian Ministry of Foreign Affairs as well as permanent representative to the African Union.

-As the first African woman to hold the position of special representative of the United Nations Secretary-General (SRSG), President Sahle-Work Zewde joined the UN in 2009 and served as both the head of the UN Integrated Peace-building Office in the Central African Republic (BINUCA) and the SRSG.
-In a country where patriarchal leaders are dominant, this presidency is a huge step for women in Ethiopia.
+As the first African woman to hold the position of Special Representative of the United Nations Secretary-General (SRSG), Zewde joined the UN in 2009 and served as both the head of the UN Integrated Peace-building Office in the Central African Republic (BINUCA) and the SRSG.

 First female supreme court president

-Meaza Ashenafi is an Ethiopian lawyer.
-She was named president of Ethiopia's Federal Supreme Court by the Federal Parliamentary Assembly in November 2018.
-Building on efforts by reformist prime minister Abiy Ahmed to establish gender parity in government, Ethiopia's parliament on Thursday swore in the nation's first female supreme court president.
-Meaza, a well-known advocate for human rights, most recently worked as a women's rights advisor for the United Nations Economic Commission for Africa, which has its headquarters in Addis Abeba.
-She was specifically mentioned by Abiy as his choice to lead the Supreme Court when he informed parliamentarians that the court system needed to be better equipped "to properly fulfil demands made with reference to justice, democracy, and reform in our nation.
+Meaza Ashenafi was named president of Ethiopia's Federal Supreme Court by the Federal Parliamentary Assembly in November 2018 as the first female Supreme Court president in Ethiopia.
+Ashenafi worked as a women's rights advisor for the United Nations Economic Commission for Africa, headquartered in Ethiopian capital Addis Ababa.